Wacky-Mole/RareMagicPortal/README.md

 ﻿
 Could be combined with WayShrine https://www.nexusmods.com/valheim/mods/1298 to create interesting maps.

-Does not require JVL as of 1.4.0

-The server will send the server config to overwrite client config on connect.
-The mod looks for changes in the .cfg and with ConfigurationManager
-You can change midgame as an admin in 1.3.0 now!  - 1.4.1 ServerSync does not update admin status in middle of game.

 It is better to set the starting quantity amount to 0 for Dedicated servers and let ServerCharacters mod handle the first time spawn in amounts. https://valheim.thunderstore.io/package/Smoothbrain/ServerCharacters/